 The simplest dethatching method only requires a mower with a catcher, with the blades set very low.
 This is essentially a controlled scalping of your lawn.
 It is vital that you ensure all clipping are going to the catcher.
-For buffalo lawns such as DNA certified Sir Walter with no underground runners, this is the only type of dethatching can be down with a lawn mower.
-Make sure to be careful not having the height of your lawn mower too low so it doesn’t affect the runners.
+For buffalo lawns such as Sir Walter DNA certified Buffalo with no underground runners, this is the only type of dethatching method that should be done.
+Make sure to be careful not to have the height of your lawn mower too low, you don't want to affect the runners too much.

 Professional dethatching method: Lawn dethatcher

-A professional lawn dethatcher is great for couch varieties with underground runners, as it allows you to break up a deeper thatch layer.
-An important tip is if you are using a professional lawn dethatcher on a buffalo lawn don’t go too low as it will remove all of the above-ground runners.
+A professional lawn dethatcher is great for couch and zoysia varieties with underground runners, as it allows you to break up a deeper thatch layer.
+An important tip is if you are using a professional lawn dethatcher on a buffalo lawn be very careful, don’t go too low as it will remove all of the above-ground runners.

 Fertilising after dethatching

-To get more advice lawn care or to order your new lawn call our sales team on (07) 3114 8281.
+To get more advice on lawn care or to order your new lawn call our sales team on (07) 3114 8281.
 You can also to pop in and order in person at our sales office on 1/243 Bradman Street, Acacia Ridge.
-The office opens Monday to Friday 7am to 5pm and Saturday 7am to 12pm.
+The office opens Monday to Thursday 7am to 5pm, Friday 7am to 4pm and Saturday 7am to 12pm*.

 For more great turf, tips keep an eye on our website and all our social media channels.

 *Saturday hours subject to seasonality and weather events